Decurity/semgrep-smart-contracts/README.md

 incorrect-use-of-blockhash | Generic | blockhash(block.number) and blockhash(block.number + N) always returns 0.
-accessible-selfdestruct | Generic | Contract can be destructed by anyone in $FUNC no-slippage-check| Generic|  No slippage check in a Uniswap v2/v3 trade
+accessible-selfdestruct | Generic | Contract can be destructed by anyone in $FUNC no-slippage-check| Generic|  No slippage check in a Uniswap v2/v3 trade balancer-readonly-reentrancy-getrate | Balancer | getRate() call on a Balancer pool is not protected from the read-only reentrancy. balancer-readonly-reentrancy-getpooltokens | Balancer | getPoolTokens() call on a Balancer pool is not protected from the read-only reentrancy.

 ## Gas Optimization Rules